Here’s the essential network of over 100 programs, partnerships and agencies which together address Winnipeg’s most critical social issues.

 Macdonald Youth Services (MYS) ●

-Supports growth and healing for children, youth and families through safe and caring relationships.
-United Way supports the Youth Resource Centre shelter, which gives youth a safe place to stay for up to three nights, and offers counselling and referral services.
-As well, United Way supports the Positive Alternatives for Youth mentorship training project, which trains volunteer youth to help complete community projects.
-A partner in the Winnipeg AssetBuilders Partnership, MYS also offers money management training and matched savings programs that help individuals and families in low-income situations build their assets for long-term stability and financial independence.
+Provides growth and healing for children, youth and families.
+United Way supports the Youth Resource Centre shelter, which gives youth counselling, referral services, and a safe place to stay for up to three nights, and a mentorship training project which trains volunteer youth to help complete community projects.
+A partner in the Winnipeg AssetBuilders Partnership, MYS also offers money management training and matched savings programs that help individuals and families in low-income situations achieve financial stability and independence.

 Main Street Project (MSP) ●

 Provides people who are homeless and living with poverty, addiction, mental or physical illness with emergency shelter and short-term transitional housing.
 United Way supports Project Breakaway, an intensive, holistic care model that supports and empowers chronically homeless individuals to build stability and reduce dependence on public services.